-North Carolina is currently home to almost 770,000 immigrants.
-While just 1.7 percent of the state’s population was foreign-born in 1990, that figure had more than quadrupled by 2010, reaching 7.5 percent.
+North Carolina is currently home to more than 780,000 immigrants.
+While just 1.7 percent of the state’s population was foreign-born in 1990, that figure had more than quadrupled by 2010, reaching 7.7 percent.
 These new Americans serve as everything from computer programmers to farm laborers, making them critical contributors to North Carolina’s economic success overall.

 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 This is equally true in North Carolina, where immigrants are far more likely to be of working age than the U.S.-born population.

 |Age Group||Foreign-Born Population Share||Native-Born Population Share|